zsiki/Find-GCP/README.md

 # Find-GCP
 Find ArUco markers in digital photos

-[ArUco markers](http://chev.me/arucogen) are black and white square marker which have unique pattern and ID.
+[ArUco markers](http://chev.me/arucogen) are black and white square markers which have unique pattern and ID.
 [OpenCV](https://opencv.org) library has a modul to find ArUco markers in images (you should pip install opencv-python and opencv-contrib-python).

-Before taking the photos the diffrent ArUco markers have to be printed in the suitable size and put on the field.
+Before taking the photos the different ArUco markers have to be printed in the suitable size and put on the field.
 The coordinates of markers have to be measured by GNSS (GPS), total station or other surveyor's method.
 We prefer the 4x4 ArUco library and those markers where there is a corner at the center of